galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 > <details-title>Purge overlaps (purge_dups) algorithm details</details-title>
 >
-> In order to identify the haplotypic duplications, purge_dups uses the  base-level coverage information to flag the contigs according the following criteria:
+> In order to identify the haplotypic duplications, purge_dups uses the  base-level coverage information to flag the contigs according to the following criteria:
 > - If more than 80% bases of a contig are above the high read depth cutoff or below the noise cutoff, it is discarded.
 > - If more than 80% bases are in the diploid depth interval, it is labeled as a primary contig, otherwise it is considered further as a possible haplotig.
 >